-Deep in the southwestern region of Uganda lies a sight only fit for imagination.
-A water body virgin with untamed waters offering fresh breezes of uncharted wilderness that it uncovers.
-A sight too spectacular only dubbed as a peaceful paradise sculptured by nature.
-This is the unfiltered untouched sighting of the beautiful Lake Mutanda.
 Lake Mutanda borders Bwindi Impenetrable National Park and Mgahinga Gorilla National Park.
 It is located in the Kisoro district close to the border with Rwanda and the Democratic Republic of Congo.
-This Lake is found in the western arm of the Great Rift Valley at the base of the Virunga mountain ranges.
+Found in the western arm of the Great Rift Valley at the base of the Virunga mountain ranges.
 These mountain ranges shade the lake with ringed beautiful scenery of covering green vegetation.

 Lake Mutanda offers beautiful breathtaking scenes as the sun rises at dusk behind the mountain ranges.
-The lake is also blessed with over 15 islands with lush green mixed vegetation of trees and shrubs.
+Lush vegetation of trees and shrubs cover the 15 islands on the lake.
 The mountain range slopes surrounding the lake also contribute to the amazing scenes of the lake.
 The plantations of the locals arranged with the terraces add the icing on the cake for this marvel of beauty.

-The other islands like the punishment island are not inhabited by people and other islands are virgin with overgrown lush vegetation inhabited by wildlife.
-The punishment islands are two and have a significant and unfortunate past.
-These islands were used for punishing community misfits like criminals and young girls who got pregnant before marriage.
-They would be dumped on the island and left to die there.
-Men who were unable to find a woman to marry would go am rescue one of the outcasted girls and marry them.
+Community misfits like criminals and young girls who got pregnant before marriage got purnished in these islands They would be dumped on the island and left to die there.
+Men who were unable to find a woman to marry would go and rescue them for marriage.
 Many people died on this island from starvation on these punishment islands.

-Due to this factor, these islands are still feared even up to date because of the tragic stories behind them.
+Due to this factor, these islands are still feared even up to date.
 Remains of people have been visible in the caves on this island.
 The punishment islands are known to the local people as being hunted by the people who died there.

 What to do at Lake Mutanda

-Lake Mutanda has a lot to do regarding the things to do on the islands that are scattered across the entire surface of Lake Mutanda.
+Lake Mutanda offers a lot to do regarding tours on the islands that are scattered across the entire surface of Lake Mutanda.
 These things include some of the following.

 Boat rides

-Boat rides or canoeing on Lake Mutanda is an interesting activity that allows visitors to explore the treasure of the lake in the comfort of a boat.
+Boat rides are an interesting activity that allows visitors to explore the treasure of the lake in the comfort of a boat.
 Canoeing across Lake Mutanda is a perfect way for visitors to bond with nature as they enjoy the clean and fresh breezes of the lake.
-Along the canoeing experience, visitors can encounter several colorful birds.
+During the canoeing experience, visitors can encounter several colorful birds.
+In a group, a boat trip on Lake Mutanda costs $40.

 Community tours